 Hello and welcome!
 Through this website, I hope to provide a glimpse of my scholar-practitioner-activist philosophies as a way to connect with others.
-Currently, I am an Assistant Professor of College Student Affairs Administration at the University of Georgia.
-Additionally, I am affiliate faculty in the Institute for Women's Studies and the Interdisciplinary Qualitative Studies program.
+Currently, I am an Assistant Professor of Higher Education at the University of Utah and I study sexual violence on college campuses through a power-conscious framework.
 I earned a PhD in Higher Education and Student Affairs Leadership from the University of Northern Colorado in 2011.
 Prior to joining the faculty at UGA, I worked as a faculty member and student affairs educator in a few different roles:

 Senior Instructor, Higher Education and Student Affairs graduate program, The Ohio State University (2012-13)